-Entries close midnight 27th October.
+Entries close Wednesday 25th October at midnight.
 The ride is capped at 10,000 and is often a sell-out event, so make sure you get in quick to avoid disappointment!

 Aside from securing your place in one of Sydney’s most scenic and well-respected bike rides, your entry fee also provides you with:

 Gong Rider Packs will be sent from August 2017 through to 25 October 2017.
 The Rider Pack will contain:

 We’ll send you a text when it’s on its way.

 Call us on 1300 733 690 or email email@example.com to let us know so we can update our records.
 Unfortunately entry fees are not refundable or transferable if you are no longer able to participate in the MS Sydney to the Gong Ride.
 In exceptional circumstances we do make exceptions for transferring registration fees.
 If you would like to request to transfer your registration fee to another person or another event, please email us.

 Safety remains our number one priority due to the number of riders and difficulty of the course, we are unable to accept entries of riders under 12 years of age.
 This is part of a combined policy of NSW Police and MS. Any riders between the age of 12-17 are the responsibility of their guardian and are expected to remain with them throughout the duration of the ride.

 Both the 82km and 58km courses offer a scenic route through the Royal National Park, Stanwell Tops, Sea Cliff Bridge and along the NSW coast to end in Wollongong with sufficient rest stops along the way to make it an achievable ride for most.
 Both courses can have steep inclines and declines which you can easily see in the Elevation Chart.
 To find out more information about the route of your course you can view the 82km course page and the 58km course page.
 We expect you have a moderate level of fitness and are confident cycling with a group to enjoy and be safe on the 58km or 82km courses.